How to Automate Data Entry: A Step-by-Step Guide [2024]

 - Artificial Intelligence (AI) & Machine Learning (ML): AI and ML algorithms can learn and adapt to different data formats, improving accuracy and efficiency over time.
 They are particularly useful for handling unstructured or semi-structured data.

-- Integration Platforms (iPaaS): These platforms connect different applications and services, allowing data to flow seamlessly between them.
+- Integration Platforms (iPaaS): These platforms connect different applications and services, allowing data to flow between them.

 Step 1: Identify the Data Entry Bottleneck